banner image

 If harmful pests and diseases get into New Zealand, they can cause damage.
 Biosecurity focuses on stopping them at the border or getting rid of the ones already here.

-Mid Canterbury's economy is heavily reliant on the health of our agriculture sectors and our beautiful landscapes are home to a wealth of native flora and fauna.
-We all have the responsibility for taking practical steps to reduce the risk of spreading diseases and other biosecurity threat.
+Mid Canterbury's economy is built upon the health of our agriculture sector and our landscape is home to a wealth of native flora and fauna, so the introduction of foreign pests or diseases could be disastrous for our district.
+Biosecurity doesn't stop at the border; we all have a responsibility for taking practical steps to reduce the risk of spreading disease and safeguard our local economy and environment.

 High pathogenicity avian influenza (HPAI) also known as bird flu – is a viral disease that is affecting domestic and wild birds around the world.